 Ray tracing is going to make more realistic gaming

-A key breakthrough to add realism is from Nvidia.
+A key breakthrough to add realism to gaming comes from Nvidia.
 The graphics card firm introduced real-time ray tracing, or simply “ray tracing” This technology works by simulating millions of photons, mimicking exactly the way light reflects on different objects in real life.
 The results add a higher level of realism, making games more immersive and life-like.
 With this technology, virtual reality becomes interchangeable with reality itself.

 Currently, in video games, light behavior is just simply implemented based on how it’s expected to work in real life.
 Ray tracing actually works out and simulate how light should act in each individual case, in game, giving it more realism.
 This same concept is why we see lighting looking so authentic to real life in Pixar movies when compared to those produced with the use of a green screen.